latticexyz/mud/.changeset/swift-rabbits-appear.md

    pnpm dev
    ```

-   This command starts all necessary processes, including a local chain, indexer, and the Explorer.
+   This command starts all necessary processes, including a local chain, indexer, and the explorer.

 ## Contributing